-Watch Quick Start Video and Start Your TigerGraph Cloud Solutions in 5 Minutes!
+Watch the Quick Start Video and Start Your TigerGraph Cloud Solutions in 5 Minutes!

 A: TigerGraph Cloud gets you up and running with the fastest and best price-performance graph platform in just minutes.
 TigerGraph's native parallel graph and deep link analytics give you both speed and scale, even on the most complex tasks.
+In addition, you can now provision a distributed database, as well as a replica cluster for high availability.
 The GraphStudio visual design interface enables everyone on your team to be a guru in graph.
-And our starter kits for popular use cases mean you can have an example graph application working in minutes.
+And our starter kits for popular use cases mean you can have a graph application working in minutes.
 Since it requires far fewer machines to achieve high performance, TigerGraph’s price performance sets a new bar for the graph database industry.

 A: Yes, in both instances.

 Free Credits: A $25 credit will be automatically granted to each new registered account.
-The free credits is valid for 30 days after initial use.
+The free credit is valid for 30 days after initial use.

 Free Tier Instance: When you select an instance type, you will see that one instance type is designated as the Free Tier.
 For each registered account, you may provision one solution from the Free Tier.
-Free Tier instances do not include backup and do not include support.
+Please note, however, that Free Tier instances do not include backup and do not include support.

-If no user activity is detected for an extended period (2 hours), TigerGraph may automatically stop a Free Tier instance.
+If no user activity is detected for more than two hours, TigerGraph may automatically stop a Free Tier instance.
 Users can manually restart the free tier instances from their cloud portal.
 After 30 days of inactivity, TigerGraph may terminate the inactive free tier instances.
 For additional information, see TigerGraph Cloud Terms.

 A: US-West-1 (N.Cal), US-East-1 (N. Virginia), EU-West-1(Ireland), EU-West-2(UK), EU-Central-1(Germany) and AP-Northeast-1(Japan).
 More regions will be added soon.

-A: TigerGraph Cloud includes automatic scheduled backup, built-in encryption and other security features, and patching.
+A: TigerGraph Cloud includes automatic scheduled backup, built-in encryption and other security features, patching, replication and distributed database option.
+In addition, you can now provision a distributed database as well as a replica cluster for high availability.
 As a cloud service, many of the administrative and operational tasks - for monitoring, restoring, upgrading, for example - are just a click away.
-In addition to operations and management for your TigerGraph databases, TigerGraph Cloud also offers Graph Starter Kits to provide instant experience to various graph analytics use cases.
+In addition to operations and management for your TigerGraph databases, TigerGraph Cloud also offers Starter Kits to provide instant experience to various graph analytics use cases.
 The list of Starter Kits can be found here: https://www.tigergraph.com/starterkits/

 A: Yes.
-For basic accounts with valid credit cards, there is a limit of 200 vCPUs and 10 solutions.
-For accounts running exclusively on Free Credits and that have not yet entered a valid credit card, there is a limit of 24 vCPUs and 2 solutions.
-For each registered account (with and without a valid credit card), you may only provision one solution from the Free Tier.
-To allow more vCPUs and solutions, please contact TigerGraph at email@example.com.
+For basic accounts with credit card billing, there is a limit of 160 vCPUs and 20 instances.
+A solution is one logical database, which may include several instances due to a distribution database configuration and replication.
+For accounts running exclusively on Free Credit and that have not yet entered a valid credit card, there is a limit of 16 vCPUs and two solutions.
+For each registered account (with or without a valid credit card), you may only provision one solution from the Free Tier.
+To allow more vCPUs and solutions, please contact TigerGraph at firstname.lastname@example.org.

-A: Please perform the following steps after the solution is provisioned to run the packaged sample dataset and queries:
+A: Data must be loaded and queries must be installed first.
+Please perform the following steps after the solution is provisioned:

 Connect to GraphStudio through “Open Solution Via Domain” from the cloud portal.